rightsup/eddy-assignment/README.md

 - We'll check it on desktop, so responsiveness isn't necessary

 ### Notes
+- Any Ruby on Rails version is fine, but we recommend using the last one.
-- You can use any framework in Ruby or Javascript: Ruby on Rails, React, Vue.js, etc.
+- You can use any JS framework (if necessary): React, Vue.js, etc.
 - You can use any CSS framework: Semantic UI, Element UI, Ant Design, Tailwind CSS, etc.
+- The solution must take into account the performance (imagine importing a huge amount of data).
 - We prefer quality over quantity ;)

 [^1]: https://en.wikipedia.org/wiki/Universal_Product_Code